 - Pattern where the camera "records" your camera movements and then repeats the same pattern

-- Patrol, here a number of "presets" are selected which the PTZ camera alternately runs to.
-How fast it should move side over there and how long the camera should stay on each preset can often be adjusted.
+- Patrol, here a number of "presets" are selected to which the PTZ camera alternately runs.
+How fast it should move over there and how long the camera should stay on each individual preset can often be adjusted.
 Zoom is also included in your preset.

 - Input where the camera performs an action (go to preset, start patrol or pattern) if a button or relay is activated

-- VCA activated, e.g. if an ordinary camera detects "linecross" or "intrusion" it can call on the PTZ camera so that it assists possibly. with atutracking
+- VCA activated, e.g. if an ordinary camera detects "linecross" or "intrusion" it can call the PTZ camera, so that it possibly assists. with autotracking.

-- Manipulation / sabotage, e.g. if a camera detects attempted manipulation, a PTZ camera may respond to it.
+- Manipulation/sabotage, if a camera detects attempts at manipulation, for example, a PTZ camera can react to it.

-- Input on 3rd camera is activated, e.g. if a camera is connected to an alarm system and receives a signal from a port or similar. can that camera then call on a camera somewhere else on the network.
+- Input on the 3rd camera is activated, e.g. if a camera is connected to an alarm system and receives a signal from a gate or similar, that camera can then call a camera elsewhere on the network.